apatil88/Android-Projects/README.md

 This simple Android app makes use of ContentProvider to retrieve and display contacts stored on your device.

 #MovieBuff
 This Android App allows you to view information about current popular and highly rated movies.
 This app also allows you to mark a movie as a favorite, view reviews, and view trailers about a selected movie.
 This app utilizes Picasso, a powerful library that handles image loading and caching.
+Currently available on Google Play Store and Amazon App Store.

 #NotyNotes
 This Android app allows you to create, edit and delete notes.